Spatial cognition: Individual differences

 There are also individual differences when it comes to experiencing space and the spatial cognition that people have.
 When looking at individual differences, it appears that most people have a preference for one reference frame with a different use of strategies to represent space.
 Some people have an inclination towards a route view (also called route strategy), while others have a preference towards a survey view (also called survey or orientation strategy).
 The people that prefer a route perspective also tend to describe a space more in an egocentric frame of reference.
 People who have an inclination towards a survey perspective also tend to use an allocentric frame of reference more often.
 It has been observed that the latter perform better in navigational tasks when they have to learn a route from a map.
 These individual differences are self-reported with questionnaires.

 However, the perspective choice is also influenced by characteristics of the environment.
-When there is a single path in the environment, people usually choose to employ an route perspective.
+When there is a single path in the environment, people usually choose to employ a route perspective.
 When the environment is open and filled with landmarks, however, people tend to choose a survey perspective.

 In this context, a discussion came up about different reference frames, which are the frameworks wherein spatial information is encoded.
 In general, two of them can be distinguished as the egocentric (Latin ego: "I") and the allocentric (ancient Greek allos: "another, external") reference frame.

 Within an egocentric reference frame, spatial information is encoded in terms of relations to the physical body of a navigator, whereas the allocentric reference frame defines relations of objects among each other, that is independent of the physical body of an "observer" and thus in a more absolute way, which takes metrical conditions and general alignments like cardinal directions into account.
 This suggests, that route knowledge, which is supported by direct navigation, is more likely to be encoded within an egocentric reference frame and survey knowledge, which is supported by map learning, to be more likely to be encoded within an allocentric reference frame in turn.
 Furthermore, an interaction between egocentric and allocentric view is possible.
 This combination is mostly used when imagining a spatial environment, and this creates a richer representation of the environment.
 However, when a perspective that has not yet been discovered, it is more demanding to use this technique.